WallStreetMojo

 How to Use COS Function in Excel?

-The COS can be used in Excel Worksheet as a Worksheet (WS) function as well as in Excel VBA.
-As a WS function, it can be entered as a part of the COS formula in a cell of a worksheet.
-As a VBA function, it can be entered in the VBA code.
+The COS can be used in Excel worksheets as a Worksheet (WS) function and Excel VBA.
+As a WS function, it can be entered as a part of the COS formula in a worksheet cell.
+As a VBA function, it can be entered into the VBA code.

 COS (Trigonometry)